Charlotte Lane Café, Shelburne, Nova Scotia

 Chef Roland Glauser hails originally from Switzerland but has spent his adult life perfecting his culinary artistry in Canada, from Jasper to Halifax where he and his wife, Kathleen, settled for many years.
-Sixteen years ago they moved to the absolutely beautiful, some say ‘quintessential’, sea side town of Shelburne.
+Twenty one years ago they moved to the absolutely beautiful, some say ‘quintessential’, sea side town of Shelburne.
 Rich in Loyalist history, Shelburne’s coastal architecture is reminiscent of a gentler era with painted clapboard homes and picket fences.
 It was in one of those old homes (theirs was build 170 years ago) that the Glausers chose for Charlotte Lane.

 Chef Glauser’s menu is very approachable and very Nova Scotian.
 The South Shore fish sampler shows off smoked and marinated seafood from the region.
 There’re eastern shore mussels steamed in the classic mixture of white wine, garlic and tarragon and of course, there’s a creamy fish chowder.
 He pays homage to his homeland with a pork tenderloin ‘Zurich-style’ which means it has lots of mushrooms and the requisite rosti potatoes, grated potatoes that are pan-fried in butter till they cling together forming a crisp, delicious cake.
 Kathleen’s favourite is the Nova Scotia lobster and scallops brandy gratin with the lobster and scallops simmered in what they call a “decadent brandy cream” then baked with monterey and cheddar cheese.